Epilogue 2012 -2022

 What was left of the US Navy, as well as some of the British navy, Cruise ships, cargo ships and other sea going craft had ended up in the Bahamas.
 The Marines both US and UK had cleared one of the smaller islands and many of the survivors had moved ashore where they still lived.
 Over the coming months, other small craft would arrive in Charleston ferrying Navy personnel who spent a little time on Sullivan before setting out to return home hoping to find family and friends.

 During all of this, more survivors were appearing, not only in and around Sullivan but all along the coast settling in the ruins of small towns.
-With the dead gone, they were no longer driven to follow the signs that had been leading them to Sullivan island, now they stopped where ever looked good to them and built new lives for themselves.
-They still made contact with the one place that had called them on like a beacon during the dark times Sullivan, the place that had given them hope, that things might be all right and the strength to keep putting one foot in front of the other.
+With the dead gone, they were no longer driven to follow the signs that had been leading them to Sullivan island, now they stopped where ever looked good to them and built new lives.
+They still made contact with the one place that had called them on like a beacon during the dark times, Sullivan, the place that had given them hope, that things might be all right and the strength to keep putting one foot in front of the other.

 The farms on Sullivan spread out to Mt.
-Pleasant where more new arrivals began to settle in old town, along side the USS Yorktown’s survivors who were still lead by Dean.
+Pleasant where more new arrivals began to settle in old town, along side the USS Yorktown’s survivors who were still led by Dean.
 To say they were overjoyed with finally being able to leave the old Carrier that had been their home for years would have been an understatement.

 Ben Cross along with a hundred men and women, all volunteers were sent to DC, where they would help protect the museums and the survivors in DC who had worked a deal with Jared to protect the old world knowledge, while Jared sent food and people who could help them get their feet under them.

 In the coming years, the professionals, chemists, engineers, computer experts and the like, that had been part of Brody’s group traveled to Sullivan where they taught classes at the fledgling university.
 Those that had thought the idea daft began to change their minds as the knowledge spread and the students began to use their knowledge to improve conditions.
-It would be a long time before the small changes cascaded into huge changes, but no one doubted know that they or their grand kids would see at least some of the world they remembered come back to stay.
+It would be a long time before the small changes cascaded into huge changes, but no one doubted now that they or their grand kids would see at least some of the world they remembered come back to stay.

 The East coast of the former the former US was a network of small communities, connected by crumbling roads and the boats, mostly out of Sullivan that prowled up and down the coast line all the way to Maine and as far south as Florida.